Rooted in God Continues from Page 3 of Psalm 91 - A Prayer For Strength

 You are not too good or too intelligent.

-But does this difference mean they need different earth?
+Does this difference mean they need different earth?
 No, it doesn’t.
-The same earth nurtures very different seeds and allows them to break open, grow roots and shoot up on their journey of growth.
+The same earth nurtures very different seeds.

 A prayer for love is a prayer for strength.